ericbridgett/ELK-Project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting restricting access to the network.
 - _What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
-⋅⋅⋅Load balancers ensure availability of servers and applications.
-The advantage of a jump box is ability to jump between servers without being⋅⋅
-⋅⋅⋅tied down to a specific Virtual Machine or server, it is versatile and allows for accessibility.
+   Load balancers ensure availability of servers and applications.
+The advantage of a jump box is ability to jump between servers without being tied down to a specific Virtual Machine or server, it is versatile and allows for accessibility.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_